GSA/10x/_pages/home-2.md

 <h1 class="font-weight-700">A seed fund for government</h1>
 <div class="row align-items-center padding-bottom-g4">
-  <p class="font-sans-f11 md:font-sans-f12 font-weight-200 line-height-heading-loose">10x funds ideas from public servants that improve the experience people have with government.</p>
+  <p class="font-sans-f11 md:font-sans-f12 font-weight-200 line-height-heading-loose">We fund ideas from public servants — helping technology improve the experience people have with government.</p>
 </div>

 <h2 class="margin-bottom-0 border-top-g05 padding-top-g2" id="what-is-10x">About 10x</h2>
-<p class="font-sans-f11 font-weight-200 margin-top-0" id="what-is-10x">Seed funding for high-impact ideas</p>
+<p class="font-sans-f11 font-weight-200 margin-top-0 line-height-heading-loose" id="what-is-10x">Seed funding for high-impact ideas</p>

 10x is an incremental investment fund inside the United States federal government.
 We provide seed funding for internal projects that can scale across the federal government or significantly improve how our government builds technology for the public good.